PRE-CONFERENCE SEMINAR ON

 Abstract and Paper Submission

 Students and researchers who want to participate are invited to submit extended abstracts to the seminar.
-Instructions on the required abstract format and how to submit are available at Conference Paper Submission on acceptance of the extended abstract participants will be requested to submit a full paper.
-Submitted papers will be subjected to the same blind peer review process as the RAPDASA-RobMech-PRASA conference papers.
+Instructions on the required abstract format and how to submit abstracts and papers are available at Conference Paper Submission.
+On acceptance of the extended abstract participants will be requested to submit a full paper.
+Submitted papers will be subjected to the same blind peer review process as the 2026 RAPDASA-AMI conference papers.
 Successful papers will be published in the conference proceedings.
 Selected high quality papers will be submitted for publication in the South African Journal of Industrial Engineering.

 Important Dates and Deadlines

-• Notification of acceptance of abstracts: 03 May 2022
+- Notification of acceptance of extended abstracts: 30 March 2026

-• Extended deadline for submission of full papers: 30 June 2022
+- Deadline for submission of full papers: 8 June 2026

 Attendance Fees and Registration

-Registration for the seminar, must be done here.
+Registration for the seminar can be done via the RAPDASA website

 lmonaheng@cut.ac.za